A starter’s guide to the five ways to fly by private jet: Full Ownership, Fractional Ownership, Jet Cards, On-Demand Charter, Shared Flights.

 Some jet cards enable you to switch cabin categories from trip to trip.

-While some jet cards give you a specific aircraft type, others are like a box of assorted chocolates.
+While some give you a specific aircraft type, others are like a box of assorted chocolates.

-If you are new to private aviation, it can be a good way to sample a variety of aircraft types.
+If you are new to private aviation, it can be a good way to sample various aircraft types.

 READ: Where does your jet card private jet come from?